ledm/NetCDF_manip/README.md

 * Renaming varaibles
 * Creating 1D profiles from 3D data.

+Note that PML's gitlab server is now closed and this is hosted on github froim 8/4/22.

 ## pruneNC.py
 This tool is one of the simpler ones.
 It makes a copy of a netcdf file, but with a reduced number of variables.